 Examples of the types of investments EHF has considered under this strategy include, but are not limited to, the

-Social determinants of health (SDOH) are broadly defined as “the conditions in which people are born, grow, live work and age” and may include economic stability, neighborhood and physical environment, education, food, community and social context, and the health care system.
-EHF is interested in incenting clinics to target these upstream factors that influence population health, beyond what the health care system has historically been able to address on its own.
+Social determinants of health (SDOH) are broadly defined as the conditions in which people are born, grow, live, work and age and may include economic stability, neighborhood and physical environment, education, food, community and social context, and the healthcare system.
+EHF is interested in incenting clinics to target these upstream factors that influence population health and promote health equity beyond what the healthcare system has historically been able to address on its own.

-EHF will continue to support the Community-Centered Health Home (CCHH) practice.
-EHF’s Texas CCHH Initiative worked with a group of clinics to develop specific ways for them to go beyond clinic walls and take community action to prevent illness and poor health.
+EHF will continue to support the Community Centered Health Home (CCHH) practice.
 We encourage participating clinics to continue their CCHH work and consider ways in which that work can advance policy, systems, and environmental changes where appropriate.